-Home - Sauces - Zesty Puttanesca Pasta Sauce
+Home - Italian - Puttanesca Sauce Recipe (Ready in 25 Minutes)

 This post may contain affiliate links.
 Please read my disclosure policy.

-Master the art of classic Italian puttanesca pasta sauce at home!
-In about 25 minutes, this recipe makes an amazing thick, rich tomato sauce from whole canned tomatoes.
+This is a classic Italian puttanesca pasta sauce recipe that makes an amazingly thick, rich tomato sauce from whole canned tomatoes.
 You’ll be craving this red sauce for days, made in a skillet on the stovetop with capers, anchovies, olives and garlic galore.
-It’s an essential sauce for spaghetti alla puttanesca, but it goes with just about any type of pasta shape you toss it with.

 Spaghetti alla puttanesca is easy to make at home.

-Have you ever tried making homemade puttanesca sauce?
-You’ve come to the right place!
-This easy Italian red pasta sauce recipe is brimming with bold flavor — it’s briny, spicy, piquant, and tasty as all get-out.
+Have you moved on from learning how to make marinara sauce from scratch?
+Then congrats to you, you’re ready to cook homemade puttanesca sauce!
+This easy Italian red pasta sauce recipe is brimming with bold flavor — it’s spicy, piquant, and tasty as all get-out.

 An open can of tomatoes on a tray, surrounded by small dishes with green olives, tomato paste, crushed red chili, olive oil, garlic and parsley.